 I’m sure we’re all just as aware of the abuse scandals in the church as we are of our own recent embarrassment at having spent the 80s thinking what a lot of lovely work for children’s charities Jimmy Savile was doing.
-Let’s not pretend that either doing some charity work or, even less, being religious are accurate litmus tests for a Good Person.
+Let’s not pretend that either doing some charity work or being religious are accurate litmus tests for a Good Person.

 But, even if they were, there is a huge problem here, a more fundamental problem.

 Good morals are not good skills